 You may have questions about the best cooler for checked luggage, so we compiled three frequently asked questions for your convenience.

-What types of ice packs are TSA approved?
+What types of ice packs are good for travel?

 You can take liquid frozen items and gel packs when you check in at the security checkpoint as long as they are frozen solid at the time of screening.